cakephp/docs/en/getting-started/cakephp-folder-structure.rst

 Console
     Contains the console commands and console tasks for your application.
     This directory can also contain a ``Templates`` directory to customize the output of bake.
-For more information see :doc:`console-and-shells`.
+For more information see :doc:`/console-and-shells`.
 Controller
     Contains your application’s controllers and their components.
 Lib